|Faculty Directory||Role & Contact Details|

 Norbert Krumins, MTS, is the Chair of the Department of Theological Studies at St Stephen's College.
 He is an award-winning journalist with more than 20 years experience in writing and research.
 His background includes prison chaplaincy and social service project management.
 Norbert is passionate about the arts and is interested in the relationship between creativity and spirituality.
 He is currently pursuing doctoral studies at St Stephen’s with research focussing on art making as a contemplative practice in the classroom.

 Ph: 780-439-7311 ext 26

-Ara Parker, MA, CCC, BCATR, RCAT, is Associate Chair of the Art Therapy Program at St Stephen’s College.
+Ara Parker, DMin(Cand), MA, BCATR, RCAT, CCC, is Chair of the Department of Psychotherapy and Spirituality at St Stephen’s College.
 Ara holds the Bachelor of Fine Arts (General Honours) degree from York University, and the Bachelor of Journalism (Honours) from Carleton University.
-She earned her Master of Arts in Expressive Therapies concurrently through the Toronto Art Therapy Institute and Lesley College in Cambridge, Massachussetts, and is currently enrolled in doctoral studies in art, psychotherapy and spirituality at St Stephen’s College.
+She earned her Master of Arts in Expressive Therapies concurrently through the Toronto Art Therapy Institute and Lesley College in Cambridge, Massachussetts, and is currently enrolled in the DMin program at St Stephen's College, focusing on art, psychotherapy and spirituality.
 Ara has been a practicing art therapist in Canada and abroad working in agencies, schools, hospitals and in private practice.
 In addition, she has enjoyed a career in arts management and journalism with leading cultural agencies and in the media.